Templating¶

 Pillar values sourced from Vault should never be referenced here:

-In the general case, they will be undefined to prevent circular references.
+In the general case, they are undefined to prevent circular references.
 If you use the Vault integration during rendering of some your regular pillar

 sls

-files, all values from these will be undefined, even the ones that do not depend on Vault.
+files, all values originating from these are undefined, even the ones that do not depend on Vault.
 It is thus highly encouraged to avoid calling the Vault modules during pillar rendering if you rely on pillar templating in this extension.
-You can use the dedicated Vault pillar module or reference secrets during state rendering instead, possibly in conjunction with map files to avoid hardcoding Vault sources in the states themselves.In some cases, a cached pillar will be used for performance reasons, which can contain Vault-sourced values.
+You can use the dedicated Vault pillar module or reference secrets during state rendering instead, possibly in conjunction with map files to avoid hardcoding Vault sources in the states themselves.In some cases, a cached pillar is used for performance reasons, which can contain Vault-sourced values.
 This only happens during token (not AppRole) policy rendering and can be disabled by setting

 policies:refresh_pillar